 The Government is interested in your views on our school.
 If you wish to share your views on your child’s education please log on to PARENTVIEW here

-COMPLAINTS ABOUT THE CURRICULUM
+QUESTIONS ABOUT THE CURRICULUM

 In the unlikely event that a solution cannot be found then parents can approach the Governing Body.